cosmos/sdk-tutorials/academy/3-my-own-chain/setup.md

 ## Next up

-You know have a completed set up to let you dive right into [running a node](./node-api-and-cli.md).

-Before you do so: knowing your way around Golang is part of being a Cosmos SDK developer.
-If you feel like you need an introduction to Golang or a refresher, the next sections provide an [introduction to Golang and working with it](./1_install.md).
-If you feel comfortable working with Golang already, you can also skip ahead to [running a node](./node-api-and-cli.md).
+Now that you are all set, dive right into running a node and explore working with `simapp` in the [next section](./node-api-and-cli.md).